 Congress is the supreme authority of the Chi Phi Fraternity.
 Each year approximately 200 Chi Phi's and their guests come together for a weekend of Chi Phi business, educational programming, and fun.
 The Grand Council, Board of Governors, Trustees, National Staff, and Chapter Delegates from around the country form the democratic body that directs and oversees our organization.
-Every Chapter is represented by two voting delegates, every Colony, Alumni Association and Alumni Club by one.
+Every Chapter is represented by two voting delegates, and every Colony, Alumni Association, and Alumni Club by one.

 Registration for this event is available at www.chiphi.org/congress.
-Registration will be due around May 2019.
+Registration is typically be due annually in May.

-Regional Ritual Retreat
+Regional Ritual Retreat- Every Summer

-Summer 2019

-A weekend long retreat held at various Chapters that cover Chi Phi History, Ritual as well as the importance of both.
+A weekend long retreat held at various Chapters that cover Chi Phi History and Ritual, as well as the importance of both.
 The program is designed for Undergraduates and Alumni and is facilitated by Grand Council Members, Goliards, and Distinguished Alumni.